eagunn/pedp_scripts/README.md

     - any other notes you want to make about the code you are archiving

 ### utilities
 The `utilities` folder is for reusable code.
-For now, there's only one folder in this group:
-- audit
-Add other subfolders as needed and please include a readme.txt file for each folder you create.
+Add subfolders as needed and please include a readme.txt file for each folder you create.